CosmWasm/docs-deprecated/getting-started/contract-demo.md

 // note the addresses are stored in base64 internally, not bech32, but the data is there... this is why we often implement smart queries on real contracts
 ```

-### Executing Contract with JS
+#### Executing Contract with JS

 Once we have properly configured the contract, let's
-show how to use it, both the proper "approve" command
+show how to use it, both the proper "approve" command:
-as well as our backdoor "steal" command:

 ```js
 const approve = {approve: {quantity: [{amount: "20000", denom: "ucosm"}]}};